Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Additional experiments on tabular data

 We not that, in what follows, a small coefficient $C$ corresponds to stronger regularization, since we employ the scikit-learn \citep{scikit-learn} implementation of penalized logistic regression.
 Therefore $C \to 0$ implies the predictive error term in the loss is ignored, while $C\to \infty$ leads to no regularization (note that unless otherwise specified, all results throughout the paper are reported for the unregularized max-$\ell_2$-margin classifier).

-Figures~\ref{fig:l2} and~\ref{fig:l1} indicate that for strong enough regularization, the gap between the test error of uncertainty and uniform sampling vanishes.
-This outcome is expected since stronger regularization leads to a poorer fit of the data, and hence, classifiers trained on different data sets (e.g.\ one collected with uncertainty sampling and another collected with uniform sampling) will tend to be similar.
+Figures~\ref{fig:l2} and~\ref{fig:l1} indicate that for strong enough regularization, the gap between the test error of M-AL and PL vanishes.
+This outcome is expected since stronger regularization leads to a poorer fit of the data, and hence, classifiers trained on different data sets (e.g.\ one collected with M-AL and another collected with PL) will tend to be similar.
 The downside of increasing regularization is, of course, worse predictive performance.
-For instance, for an $\ell_1$ penalty and a coefficient of $0.01$, the test error is close to that of a random predictor (i.e.\ $50\%$) an all datasets for both uniform and uncertainty sampling.
-For moderate regularization, there continue to exist broad ranges of query budgets for which uncertainty sampling underperforms compared to passive learning.
+For instance, for an $\ell_1$ penalty and a coefficient of $0.01$, the test error is close to that of a random predictor (i.e.\ $50\%$) an all datasets for both uniform and margin-based sampling.
+For moderate regularization, there continue to exist broad ranges of query budgets for which M-AL underperforms compared to passive learning.